- Oops!Something went wrong.Please try again later.

 For those who don't know, ROCE is a measure of a company's yearly pre-tax profit (its return), relative to the capital employed in the business.
-Analysts use this formula to calculate it for ALS:
+The formula for this calculation on TechTarget is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Thus, ALS has an ROCE of 18%.
-In absolute terms, that's a pretty normal return, and it's somewhat close to the Professional Services industry average of 17%.
+So, TechTarget has an ROCE of 6.2%.
+In absolute terms, that's a low return but it's around the Media industry average of 7.1%.

-Above you can see how the current ROCE for ALS compares to its prior returns on capital, but there's only so much you can tell from the past.
-If you'd like to see what analysts are forecasting going forward, you should check out our free report for ALS.
+In the above chart we have measured TechTarget's prior ROCE against its prior performance, but the future is arguably more important.
+If you'd like to see what analysts are forecasting going forward, you should check out our free report for TechTarget.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.